ShubhamX-AI/Face-Recognition-Project/README.md

 ## Overview

 This project is a real-time face recognition application built using Python, OpenCV, Kivy, and a custom face recognition module.
-It allows users to detect and identify faces in real-time using a webcam.
+It makes it easy for users to detect and identify faces in real-time using a webcam(You can use other sources as you need).
 The application provides a user-friendly interface for starting and stopping face recognition, as well as adding new images for recognition.

 ## Key Features